Plooto

 Problem #2: The post-signup monetization bottleneck

-Once users chose a subscription plan during account set up, there was zero incentive for them to ever reconsider their subscription tier.
+Once users chose a subscription plan during account set up, there was little incentive for them to ever reconsider their subscription tier.
 Users on lower-tier plans were often bypassing valuable features without realizing they were available through an upgrade.

 reframing the problems